The average savings account rate is a benchmark for the overall rate environment. But it’s not a rate that you should settle for.

 Bankrate obtains rate information from the 10 largest banks and thrifts in 10 large U.S. markets.
 In the Bankrate.com national survey, our market analysis team gathers rates and/or yields on banking deposits.
 The survey has been conducted the same way for more than 30 years.
 This consistency means it gives an accurate national apples-to-apples comparison of rates.

-Note: The APYs (Annual Percentage Yield) shown are as of Jan.
-5, 2021.
+Note: The APYs (Annual Percentage Yields) shown are as of March 31, 2021.
 Bankrate’s editorial team updates this information regularly, typically biweekly.
 APYs may have changed since they were last updated.
 The APYs for some products may vary by region.

 Interest rates for linked checking and savings